HeroesToolChest/HeroesDataParser/README.md

 ```

 `1` - `PlainText`
-Plain text without any colored tags, scaling info, or newlines.
+No xml tags, scaling info, or newlines.
 Newlines are replaced with a single space.

 Example:
 ```